-CFE will calculate and advise agencies the present value of long service leave liability, and for Category 1 agencies, the related on-costs liability assumed by the Crown.
-This will be done via a return of the completed Part B of Appendix A from CFE to the agencies, within the period in accordance with the annual Circular on Agency Guidelines for the Mandatory Annual Returns to Treasury.
+Agencies will be advised of the present value of long service leave liability, and for Category 1 agencies, the related on-costs liability assumed by the Crown.
+This will be done via a return of the completed Part B of Appendix A from Treasury Finance, within the period in accordance with the annual policy on Agency Guidelines for the Mandatory Annual Returns to Treasury.